asamir12/Summarization.cpp/README.md

 # Summarization.cpp
-My summarization about what i have learned until now about c++
+My summarization about some of c++ basics